mauilion/certs2secrets/CODE_OF_CONDUCT.md

-# Gangway Community Code of Conduct
+# Community Code of Conduct

 ## Contributor Code of Conduct